How to Sell to Millennials & Gen Z (B2B): Selling to Millennials Explained

 Increased Desire for Self-Serve Options

-In one Gartner study, it was found that 44% of Millennials prefer no sales rep interaction at all during the purchase process.
+In one Gartner study, it was found that 44 percent of Millennials prefer no sales rep interaction at all during the purchase process.

 While wining and dining may have worked for Generation X or Baby Boomers, the newer generations are more concerned with building trust in the brand as a whole rather than the individual sales rep.